 Add the following lines:

 Save and close the file.
-Restart the apache service for the changes to take effects:
+Restart the apache service for the changes to take effect:

 Step 6.
-Accessing phpwcms.
+Accessing Phpwcms Web Interface.

-Congratulation’s!
-You have successfully installed phpwcms.
-Thanks for using this tutorial for installing phpwcms on your CentOS 7 system.
-For additional help or useful information, we recommend you to check the official phpwcms web site.
+Congratulations!
+You have successfully installed Phpwcms.
+Thanks for using this tutorial for installing Phpwcms on your CentOS 7 system.
+For additional help or useful information, we recommend you to check the official Phpwcms website.